davecoll3/GotNoBeans/TESTING.md

     </details>

 * Result
-  * Upon completion of the purchase, and email is sent to the user to confirm that it has been successfully placed and provides a summary.
+  * Upon completion of the purchase, an email is sent to the user to confirm that it has been successfully placed and provides a summary.

 &nbsp;

 ### Registration & User Accounts
 #### ID 22
 * Expected
-  * Site user can easliy register for a new account and	have a personal profile.
+  * Site users can easily register for a new account and have a personal profile.

 * Testing
     <details><summary>Site User Testing: Register</summary>